 - 1. Use only with type of gas approved for this furnace.
 Refer to the furnace rating plate. - 2.
-Install this furnace only in a location and position as specified on Table 6 of these instructions. - 3.
-Provide adequate combustion and ventilation air to the furnace space as specified on Pages 10 through 14. - 4.
-Provisions for adequate clearances around the vent air intake terminal(s) as specified on Figures 13 through 17 of these instructions. - 5.
-Combustion products must be discharged outdoors.
+Install this furnace only in a location and position as specified on Tables 1 and 2 of these instructions. - 3.
+Provide adequate combustion and ventilation air to the furnace space as specified on Pages 10 through 14. - Provisions for adequate clearances around the vent air intake terminal(s) as specified on Figures 13 through 17 of these instructions. - Combustion products must be discharged outdoors.
 Connect this furnace to an approved vent system only, as specified on Pages 14 through 22. - 6.
 Never test for gas leaks with an open flame.
 Use a commercially available soap solution made specifically for the detection of leaks to check all connections, as specified on Page 25 of these instructions. - 7.
-Always install furnace to operate within the furnace's intended temperature-rise range with a duct system which has an external static pressure within the allowable range, as specified on Table 4 of these instructions.
-See furnace rating plate. - 8.
-When a furnace is installed so that supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled by duct(s) sealed to the furnace casing and terminating outside the space containing the furnace.

-- 9. A gas-fired furnace for installation in a residential garage must be installed as specified on Page 7 of these instructions. - 10.
+Always install furnace to operate within the furnace's intended temperature-rise range with a duct system which has an external static pressure within the allowable range, see furnace rating plate. - 8.
+When a furnace is installed so that supply ducts carry air circulated by the furnace to areas outside the space containing the furnace, the return air shall also be handled by duct(s) sealed to the furnace casing and terminating outside the space containing the furnace. - 9.
+A gas-fired furnace for installation in a residential garage must be installed as specified on Page 7 of these instructions. - 10.
 The furnace is not to be used for temporary heating of buildings or structures under construction.